pa-innovation/gobbledegook/README.md

+# News

+### Jun 24, 2019 - New license

+This author has deciced that this software should be free.
+Furthermore, this author's choice should not limit the freedoms of other authors by restricting their choices.
+As a result, Gobbledegook is now licensed under the **New BSD License**.

+### Feb 1, 2019

+Gobbledegook's license changed from GPL to LGPL in hopes that it would be found useful to more developers.

 # What is Gobbledegook?

 _Gobbledegook_ is a C/C++ standalone Linux [Bluetooth LE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) [GATT](https://www.bluetooth.com/specifications/gatt/generic-attributes-overview) server using [BlueZ](http://www.bluez.org/about/) over [D-Bus](https://www.freedesktop.org/wiki/Software/dbus/#index1h1) with [Bluetooth Management API](https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/doc/mgmt-api.txt) support built in.
 That's a lot of words, so I shortened it to _Gobbledegook_.
 Then I shortened it again to _GGK_ because let's be honest, it's a pain to type.